Lucas Gourna-Douath

-Lucas Gourna-Douath (born 5 August 2003) is a French professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg.
+Lucas Gourna-Douath (born 5 August 2003) is a French professional footballer who plays as a defensive midfielder for club Hull City.

 Club career

 Saint-Étienne

 On 6 May 2020, Gourna-Douath signed his first professional contract with Saint-Étienne at the age of 16.
 He made his professional debut in a 2–0 Ligue 1 win over Strasbourg on 12 September 2020.

 Red Bull Salzburg

 On 13 July 2022, Austrian club Red Bull Salzburg announced the signing of Gourna-Douath on a five-year contract.
 The transfer fee paid to Saint-Étienne was a reported €15 million, making him the most expensive signing in the history of Austrian football.

 Loan to Roma

 On 3 February 2025, Gourna-Douath joined Serie A club Roma on a loan deal until the end of the 2024–25 season, with an option of a permanent move.

+Loan to Le Havre

+On 16 January 2026, Gourna-Douath returned to France and signed with Le Havre on loan.

+Hull City

+On 15 August 2026, Gourna-Douath signed a five-year contract with newly English Premier League promoted club Hull City, ahead of the 2026–27 season.

 International career

 Gourna-Douath was born in France and is of Central African Republic descent.
 He is a youth international for France.